 Functions are blocks of code that can be defined once and then called multiple times at any time.

-Functions are a fundamental part of programming, as they allow you to divide the code into smaller, more manageable units.
-This facilitates the understanding, maintenance, and debugging of the software.
+Functions are a fundamental part of programming, as they allow you to break the code into smaller, manageable units.
+This makes it easier to understand, maintain, and debug the software.

 If you want to learn more about Functions